 As the nation’s largest homeowner’s insurer, State Farm® is well aware of the severity of arson.
 Each year billions of dollars in property and hundreds of lives are lost as a result of intentionally set fires.

 To help combat arson fraud and increase community awareness of the problem, State Farm has been providing financial support for the acquisition and training of an arsonist’s worst nightmare: accelerant detection canines, better known as the arson dog.
-Since 1993, the State Farm Arson Dog Program has put more than 300 dogs and their partners to work in 44 states, the District of Columbia and three Canadian provinces.
+Since 1993, the State Farm Arson Dog Program has put more than 370 dogs and their partners to work in 45 states, the District of Columbia and three Canadian provinces.

 The State Farm Arson Dog Program was established with guidance from the Maine Criminal Justice Academy.
 The Maine State Criminal Justice Academy is renowned for its training of canines and its national reputation in law enforcement investigation.
 Two decades later, all teams in the State Farm Arson Dog Program are still trained and certified according to Maine State Criminal Justice Academy standards.
 Through education and knowledge, we can work together to make a difference and diminish the cost of this crime.